This accessibility statement applies to the House of Lords Appointments Commission website.

 - Downloadable PDF files across the website will cause difficulty for those aided by screen reader software due to their format.

-Note that with the exception of PDF documents which require a longer period of time to resolve, and for which we will aim to provide alternative formats, we will continue to resolve all other identified issues in our continued effort.
+Note that with the exception of PDF documents which require a longer period of time to resolve, and for which we aim to provide alternative formats, we will continue to work on resolving all other identified issues.

 What we’re doing to improve accessibility